 As with any art, try zooming in on eye-catching details or colorful sections of a larger piece for a different perspective.
 Including a person or a vehicle in the foreground can help give a sense of scale.

-Close to the coast in any country you’ll find boats.
-For memorable photographs look for things like reflections in the water, colorful catamarans, vessels with paint peeling off, fishing boats stranded after the tide has gone out, yachts leaning into the wind or cargo ships unloading their goods onto the dockside.
+Close to the coast in any country, you’ll find boats.
+For memorable photographs look for things like reflections in the water, colorful catamarans, vessels with paint peeling off, fishing boats stranded after the tide has gone out, yachts leaning into the wind, or cargo ships unloading their goods onto the dockside.
 Take photos in the early morning or just before sunset, and watch the light change the colors in your picture.

-These may be the most difficult shots on our list to capture, but also the most effective if taken right.
+These may be the most difficult shots on this list to capture, but also the most effective if taken right.
 Use a tripod and put your camera in manual mode if it’s a DSLR, with a wide-open aperture and a high ISO.
 If you’re using a phone or a point-and-shoot camera, look for the night setting and hold the camera as steady as possible.
 (Better yet, brace it against a railing.)

 A shot of someone walking under a lamppost can make for a striking artistic pose.
 Reflections of street or car lights in the rain can also give an amazing perspective.
-Other visual classics are colored neon lights, twinkling lights at a Christmas market and streetlights illuminating empty roads.
+Other visual classics are colored neon lights, twinkling lights at a Christmas market, and streetlights illuminating empty roads.